HevaWu/HevaWu.github.io/_posts/2019-12-20-Fix-Cannot-Find-Header-Files-For-Ruby-Error.md

 ![rubyHeader](/images/2019-12-20-Fix-Cannot-Find-Header-Files-For-Ruby-Error/rubyHeader.png)

 So, by reading the error description, it looks like there is some problems on my ruby settings.
-But when I checked, I found it is a `MocOS 10.14` specific error. 🙁
+But when I checked, I found it is a `MacOS 10.14` specific error. 🙁

 It looks like some development files got moved, or stopped getting installed by some reason ...